thedatahub/Datahub-Dashboard/README.md

 The Datahub Dashboard is an application which allows users and data providers to measure the completeness, unambiguity, richness and openness of their metadata.
 The metadata is retrieved from an OAI-PMH endpoint, for example a [Datahub](https://github.com/thedatahub/Datahub) application.

+The application can currently only handle LIDO data schemes, but can be easily extended to handle other, similar schemes as well.

 ## Requirements

 This project requires following dependencies: